MaxAlyokhin/binary-synth/README.md

 - Some input fields have a keyboard shortcut: pressing the corresponding key automatically moves the focus to the item.
 By pressing a key and moving the mouse at the same time, the values can be changed smoothly.
 The Y axis of the mouse movement determines the "power" of the value change

+## Saving settings
+<a id="settings"></a>

+You can save your settings in two ways:

+- via a URL link.
+When you click in the address bar of your browser, the application automatically generates a link to which the settings are written.
+You can copy it and when you open the link, the settings will be applied immediately, all you have to do is download a file for sound synthesis.
+- through a file.
+The interface includes Save settings and Load settings buttons, which allow you to save or load a settings file to or from your computer.

 ## Run locally and build the project
+<a id="run"></a>

 ### Just copy the app